 Quantification: one to many (0,n:0,1)

 Scope note: This property identifies the physical relationship between two A8 Stratigraphic Units.
 The type of physical relationships found between stratigraphic units in archaeological documentation is documented through the property AP 11.1 has type

+Example The layer of burned remains of the log building (in Søndre gate, Trondheim, Norway) (A8) has physical relation (is physical relation of) under the foundation of the church of St. Clements (A8).

+In First Order Logic:

+AP11(x,y) ⊃ A8(x)

+AP11(x,y) ⊃ A8 (y)

+AP11.1 (x,y,z) ⊃ [AP11 (x,y) ∧ E55(z)]

 Properties: AP11.1 has type: E55 Type